 The Global Engagement Office is the central international office at UC Berkeley.
 We facilitate and coordinate global engagement at UC Berkeley by serving as a central hub for global activity and clearinghouse for international resources.

-GEO is part of the Division of Academic Planning and supports the Vice Provost for Academic Planning & Senior International Officer.
+GEO is part of the Division of Academic Planning & supports the Senior International Officer.

 Berkeley International Office's mission is to enhance the academic experiences of international students and scholars by providing the highest levels of knowledge and expertise in advising, immigration services, advocacy, and programming to the UC Berkeley campus community.